Lessons Learned

 - This is taking too long

-- Let's Google "keepass 2.x exploits"
+- Let's Google: "keepass 2.x exploits"

-- Found CVE-2023-32784 which exploits a keepass dump file, which we have
+- Found CVE-2023-32784 which exploits a keepass 2.x dump file, which is what we have

 - https://github.com/vdohney/keepass-password-dumper uses .NET